 You receive a call and when you answer the phone you hear an English spoken tape.
 The call is supposedly from the National Police, the Dutch Supreme Court, or the Ministry of Justice.

-The calls seem to come from a random Dutch mobile number, or from the Supreme Court or the central government.
+The calls seem to come from a random Dutch (mobile) number, or from the Supreme Court or the central government.
 In reality, these telephone numbers have been ‘spoofed’.
-Most mobile numbers are from private individuals who have nothing to do with it.
+Most mobile numbers are from private individuals or entrepreneurs who have nothing to do with it.

 What is ultimately said on the phone varies:

 - Your BSN number has been misused, or:

 - There is a warrant for your arrest, or:

 - You are part of criminal activity such as drug trafficking or money laundering.

 After this you will be asked to press 1 to be connected to an ‘agent’.
 This agent will then ask you to verify your identity with data.
 We obviously do not recommend this.

 Next, they tell you to ‘secure’ your money by transferring it to a ‘safe’ account number.
 Again, we do not recommend this, as you will lose this money.